Gman-Superfly/AKIRA/architecture_theoretical/PHASE_AND_TIME.md

 **If spectral bands store magnitude AND phase, should the temporal band also store phase?**

-This document explores why the answer is nuanced: the temporal band doesn't store "phase" in the spectral sense, but instead tracks how phase *evolves* across time — which is a fundamentally different kind of information.
+This document explores why the answer is nuanced: the temporal band doesn't store "phase" in the spectral sense, but instead tracks how phase *evolves* across time, which is a fundamentally different kind of information.

 ### 1.2 Why This Matters